 Breathe…Take time to de-stress.
 This is a hard time for everyone around the country.
 So many uncertainties, you are not alone!
 Many people are in your shoes as well as so many vendors.
 Talk with your vendors.
 Hash out a couple of different outcomes just in case you need to adjust your plans.
 Know that I am always here even if you just need someone to listen.
 No one could have seen this one coming….well at least I did not.
 It’s not ideal but we will move forward and make it past this.
 If you are affected by COVID-19 things will workout.

-Style of Photography Matters!
+Finding My Style Style of Photography Matters!
 Finding my style.
 It’s almost like an adventure discovering new places and new restaurants in a place you just moved to.
 Once I found it, it set my heart on fire.
-I know kind of silly but a photographer’s style added to her client experience is what sets us apart.
-Many hours of editing and developing my shooting style has brought me to where I am today.
-There are so many photographers out there and so many different styles.
-Dark and moody, light and airy, desaturated, orange tones and so much more.
-It is important when choosing a photographer that you fall in love with their style.
-The photos that they post and what is on their website is going to be the type of photos you will be delivered.
+I know kind of silly but a photographer’s style added to her client experience is what sets […]

 What is in my gear bag?
 When I first started my journey in photography I thought all it took was the push of a button to create these magical images I would see.
 Quickly I learned that there is so much more to that.
 Different camera modes, different lenses that create different looking images.
 A manual mode that lets you have complete control of your images and the way they look.
 I learned quickly that in order to create images that will be high quality and last generations I needed to LEARN.